In this article, we are going to cover everything you need to know about ALDH2 Deficiency, including symptoms and treatment.

 A team of researchers headed by Bing Su, a geneticist at the Kunming Institute of Zoology, conducted a study to identify the source of this genetic ALDH2 deficiency.

-What are the symptoms of ALDH2 deficiency?
+What are the ALDH2 deficiency symptoms?

 In the case of alcohol, the specific toxin not being broken down in ALDH2 deficient individuals is acetaldehyde.